Evryway/evryway.github.io/apps/evrywayvisualiser/instructions/visualise.md

 This brings up a menu which you can interact with using your spare hand - simply press the buttons for next, previous, fast forward and rewind.

+If you keep your hands still for a while, they'll fade away.
+Move them to bring them back.

 ## [Using the MENU](#using-the-menu)

 from the MENU,